bithavoc/express-winston/Readme.md

     bodyWhitelist: [String] // Array of body properties to log.
 Overrides global bodyWhitelist for this instance
     bodyBlacklist: [String] // Array of body properties to omit from logs.
 Overrides global bodyBlacklist for this instance
     ignoredRoutes: [String] // Array of paths to ignore/skip logging.
 Overrides global ignoredRoutes for this instance
+    dynamicMeta: function(req, res) { return [Object]; } // Extract additional meta data from request or response (typically req.user data if using passport). meta must be true for this function to be activated

 ```